JohannesTheo/multi_object_datasets_torch/README.md

 # Multi-Object Datasets for PyTorch

 This repository contains an **easy-to-use** PyTorch version of [Multi-Object Datasets](https://github.com/deepmind/multi_object_datasets) for multi-object representation learning, used in developing scene decomposition methods like [MONet](https://arxiv.org/abs/1901.11390) [1], [IODINE](http://proceedings.mlr.press/v97/greff19a.html) [2], and [SIMONe](https://papers.nips.cc/paper/2021/hash/a860a7886d7c7e2a8d3eaac96f76dc0d-Abstract.html) [3].
-The datasets we provide are (literally) the same as in the original tensorflow repository:
+The datasets we provide are (literally) the same as the original tensorflow repository:

 1. [Multi-dSprites](#multi-dsprites)
 2. [Objects Room](#objects-room)